Prof. Dr. Nazeer Ahmed

 Out of the political turmoil of the Mongol-Tartar invasions, there emerged three strong land empires in Asia- the Ottomans who straddled the Eastern Mediterranean and North Africa, the Safavids of Persia and the Moguls of India.
 All three of these empires patronized art, architecture, astronomy and artisanship but neglected the natural sciences.
 The Ottomans, for instance were strong in metallurgy and cannon manufacture.
 However, the design and manufacture of guns and engines of war was more driven by superb artisanship than a basic understanding of the physics of armaments.
 This trend continued for four centuries.
 For instance, the Mysore rockets that were used during the Anglo-Mysore wars (1770-1799) had twice the range of anything used in Europe at the time.
 However, there is no indication that the master artisans who produced them had a deep understanding of Newton’s laws of physics well known to European scientists of the era. ↓

 Neglect of science, the printing press and naval technology

 As was observed in the previous section, although art, architecture, literature and poetry flourished and artisanship and craftsmanship were valued, the post-Mongol period was characterized by a marked decrease in scientific activity.
 The era produced architects like Mimar Sinan and Ahmed Lahori, poets like Rumi, Hafiz and Amir Khusroe, astronomers like Ibn al Shatir but no scientific figures of the stature of Ibn Sina.
-So, when Europe embarked on a scientific revolution (1600-1800), the Islamic world was found napping and finally succumbed to the European military onslaught.
+So, when Europe embarked on a scientific and technological revolution (1600-1800), the Islamic world was found napping and finally succumbed to the European military onslaught.